 When developing an ACO, providers will invest in infrastructure and personnel to build a “medical perimeter” around the acute care facility, ensuring that patients with chronic diseases can be effectively treated in low-cost community settings.
 Key elements of the medical perimeter include medical home infrastructure, disease management programs, EMR systems, disease registries, population health analytics, and tools to engage patients in their care.
 The medical perimeter will also rely on new personnel, especially the armies of health coaches, mid-level providers, and social workers needed to support comprehensive, team-based care delivery and the data analysts who enable information-powered care.

 In a bundled payment program, providers ultimately succeed by reducing input costs and improving quality during individual episodes of care.
 As a result, hospitals will develop gainsharing models to reward physicians for standardizing high-cost implantable device and care protocols.
 If readmissions are included in the bundle, hospitals will work to streamline patient handoffs across the care continuum and engage patients post-discharge to reduce readmission risk.

-Providers across the country now face an unprecedented opportunity to begin experimenting with a range of new payment models.
-When evaluating any of these programs, leaders must have clear understanding of why they are voluntarily changing their business models and which payment structures are most appropriate for their organizations.
-But beyond assessing these initial payment reform options, leaders must develop an overall accountable care strategy, which includes staging the broader transition to accountable payment models.
-Effective staging will likely necessitate developing both near- and long-term accountable care ambitions.
+Providers across the country now face an incredible opportunity to begin experimenting with a range of new payment models.
+But before applying for any of these programs, leaders must have clear understanding of why they are voluntarily changing their business models—and which payment models are most appropriate for their organizations.